Policies, Resources, and Frequently Asked Questions

 Purpose

-The Canadian Transplant Registry (CTR) identifies transplant opportunities across Canada for kidney transplant candidates who are highly sensitized to Human Lymphocyte Antigens (HLA).
-This policy describes the process for managing the number of kidneys shared between provinces under the Inter-provincial Sharing: Kidney, Highly Sensitized Patients program.
-Inter-provincial balancing ensures equitable sharing of kidneys among participants of the HSP Program by maintaining thresholds limiting the number of exports of kidneys by any one province.
+The Canadian Transplant Registry (CTR) identifies transplant opportunities across Canada for patients who are waiting for a kidney transplant and who are pediatric or who are highly sensitized to Human Leukocyte Antigens (HLA).
+This policy describes the process for managing the number of kidneys shared between provinces under the Interprovincial Sharing: Kidney (IPOS) program.
+Interprovincial balancing ensures equitable sharing of kidneys among participants of the IPOS Kidney Program by maintaining thresholds limiting the number of exports of kidneys by any one province.

 Policy